CycloneDX/cyclonedx-python-lib/docs/upgrading.rst

 Alter Metadata Tools
 --------------------

-Property :attr:`cyclonedx.model.bom.BomMetaData.tools` is an instance of :class:`cyclonedx.model.tool.ToolsRepository`, now.
+Property :attr:`cyclonedx.model.bom.BomMetaData.tools` is an instance of :class:`cyclonedx.model.tool.ToolRepository`, now.
 Therefore, the process of adding new tools needs to be migrated changed.

 Old: ``my_bom.metadata.tools.add(my_tool)``